josepuga/luanti-server-creator/README.md

 ## Caveats and Gotchas

-**The server crashes if any mod is enabled**.
-For now, it only works without mods.
+**The server crashes some mods like Animalia or 3DArmor**.
 I’m working on it and hope to find a solution soon.

 The default path for maps is `~/.minetest`.
 If your files are not in this directory, create a `config.ini` file in the application directory with the following content:
 ```ini